arnemart/jsconf2k14/slides.md

 ~

-> "tue", not thoo-ey
+> Well, we're not done quite yet!
+There's one more language to look at and
+> that's Thue. (pronounced "tooeh")
-> Named after norwegian mathematician Axel Thue
+> Named after Norwegian mathematician Axel Thue.

 --
 - String-rewriting